eliotarellano/tenpo-eats-app/Readme.md

 ## Running the App

-Run the app with the following command and then scan de QR code.
+Run the app with the following command and scan the QR code with the Expo App.

 ```bash
 $ expo start